missionpinball/mpf-docs/config/variable_player.rst

 | Valid in :doc:`mode config files </config/instructions/mode_config>`       | **YES** |
 +----------------------------------------------------------------------------+---------+

-The ``scoring:`` section of your mode config lets you add, subtract, or replace player variables based on events that are posted.
+The ``variable_player:`` section of your mode config lets you add, subtract, or replace player variables based on events that are posted.

-At the most basic level, you can use this to add to a player's score (which is technically adding value to the player variable called *score*), but in reality you can affect any player variable.
+At the most basic level, you can use this to add to a player's score (which is technically adding value to the player variable called *score*), but in reality you can affect any player or machine variable.

 Here's an example:

 .. code-block:: mpf-config

    ##! config: mode1
-   scoring:
+   player_variable:
       target_1_hit:
          score: 1000   # adds 1000 to the player's "score" variable
       ramp_1_hit: